 Premium Cost – the cost of a health insurance plan from monthly premium payments

-So given these numbers, the premium cost of individual health insurance is significantly lower on average than the premium cost of traditional group health insurance.
+So given these numbers, the premium cost of individual health insurance is significantly lower on average than traditional group insurance.

 But why stop there?